Fix problems signing in to your Yahoo account

 You have important things to do in your Yahoo account, so let's get you back in!
-Here are solutions for fixing the most common account access issues.
+Here are solutions for some frequent account access issues.

-If you've already tried this without success, see the "Problems using the Password Helper" section below.
+If you've already tried this without success, see the "Problems using the Sign-in Helper" section below.

 The Sign-in Helper does more than just reset passwords.
-Enter the mobile number or alternate email address associated with your account and we'll send you a message to refresh your memory.
+Enter your recovery mobile number or email address to see its associated account IDs.

 This error message means that the password and Yahoo ID combination you entered doesn't match what we have on record.

-If you're sure that you're entering the correct sign-in information, consider the following:
+If you're sure that you're entering the correct sign-in information, check the following:

-Whenever you try to sign in to your account from a device that we haven't seen you use before, we'll ask you to enter a code (sent to your phone or email) to verify that it's really you trying to access your account.
+When you try to sign in from a device, program, or location that we haven't seen you use before, we may ask you to enter an Account Key (sent to your recovery phone or email) to verify that it's really you trying to access your account.

-If the verification information displayed for your account is out-of-date, go to the "Problems using the Password Helper" section of this help article and review the steps under "My account recovery information is incorrect."
+If the verification information displayed for your account is out-of-date, go to the "Problems using the Sign-in Helper" section of this article and see "My account recovery information is incorrect."

-If you're caught in a loop where the sign-in screen continues to appear after you click "Sign in," you'll need to reset the "sign in" cookie.
+If you're caught in a loop where the sign in screen keeps reappearing after you click "Sign in," you need to reset the "sign in" cookie.

-If that doesn't fix the problem, these steps can also help you sign in:
+If that doesn't fix the problem, try these steps:

 We take your account's privacy and security very seriously, and we'll only let you reclaim an account if you can prove you're the rightful owner.

-When you register for an account, it's up to you to provide the most up-to-date and valid recovery info.
-Your best option to avoid losing access is to update your recovery info if you get a new phone number or change your alternate email address.
+When you register for an account, it's up to you to provide valid recovery info.
+The best way to safeguard your account access is to update your recovery info whenever you change your mobile phone number or recovery email address.